DrRoad/netatmo-openweathermap-updater/README.md

 NETATMO_STATION_ID == The station id for your NetAtmo station

-QUEUE_MEASUREMENTS == Queue name used to publish measurements between the two functions
+QUEUE_MEASUREMENTS == Queue name used to publish measurements between the two functions TABLE_MEASUREMENTS == Table Storage table name where to store each NetAtmo measurement message

 OPENWEATHERMAP_KEY == OpenWeatherMap API key
 OPENWEATHERMAP_STATION_ID == Station Id you get back when you create your station first via the API.